filakhtov/nand2tetris/README.md

 multiply two numbers stored in `RAM[0]` and `RAM[1]` and save the result of the computation in the `RAM[2]` register.
 It is guaranteed that input numbers will be greater or equal to zero and the output number will be less than 32768.

+The `Fill.asm` is the second part of the fourth project and provides an opportunity to handle I/O using the machine language.
+When any keyboard button is pressed, every single screen pixel will be progressively lit.
+Once the button is released, all pixels will progressively turn off.